Belfast: Tourism and hospitality

 Northern Ireland's peace dividend since the 1990s, which includes a marked increase in inward investment, has contributed to a large-scale redevelopment of the city centre.
-Significant projects included Victoria Square, the Cathedral Quarter, Laganside with the Odyssey complex and the landmark Waterfront Hall, the new Titanic Quarter with its Titanic Belfast visitor attraction, and the development of the original Short's harbour airfield as George Best Belfast City Airport.
+Significant projects included Victoria Square, the Cathedral Quarter, Laganside with the Odyssey complex and the landmark Waterfront Hall, the new Titanic Quarter with its Titanic Belfast visitor attraction, and the development of the original Short's harbour airfield as Belfast City Airport.

 These developments reflect a boom in tourism (32 million visitors between 2011 and 2018), and related hotel construction.

 This has included an entirely new phenomenon for Belfast: in 1996, the port received its first cruise ship.
 In 2023, Belfast welcomed 153 calls, 8% up from the pre-pandemic record set in 2019.
 Ships from 32 different countries landed 320,000 passengers.
-By 2028, there is to be a new a £90 million deep-water quay capable of accommodating the world’s largest cruise liners.
+By 2028, there is to be a new a £90 million deep-water quay capable of accommodating the world's largest cruise liners.

 Belfast has also seen growth of "conflict tourism".
 To the dismay of some, "tourists take photos of the division lines that are not consigned to history, but are a part of living Belfast: children play football against the walls that tourists flock to.
 The places and the people themselves have become a spectacle, an attraction."
-Tourist bosses and guides, however, are satisfied that the greater draw is city's other "must-see attractions", and its "convivial food and nightlife scene".
+Tourist bosses and guides, however, are satisfied that the greater draw is city's other "must-see attractions", and its "convivial food and nightlife scene."